-Unfortunately we won't have any room in students hall to allocate to exchange students during the academic year 2013-2014.
+Unfortunately we won't have any room in students hall to allocate to exchange students during this academic year.
 Students will therefore have to look for a room in the private sector.

 Two approaches are possible: